 Mahatma Gandhi said, “Honest disagreement is often a good sign of progress.”

-Sometimes only disagreement can push aside hubris and comfortably entrenched authority.
+Sometimes, only disagreement can push aside hubris and comfortably entrenched authority.
 Alternative wisdom that is brilliantly disagreeable and persists through the point of measurable response can be exactly what is needed to usher a sluggish organization into its new age of excellence, and beyond.

 As a leader, regardless of which side of disagreement you are on, perhaps your time has come!
 What is your willingness to model and nurture constructive impertinence?
 In your sphere of influence, what is failing or falling apart awaiting constructive and persistent disagreement?
-What is the opportunity cost of high-arching politeness and political correctness to your mission and to your soul?
+What are the opportunity cost of high-arching politeness and political correctness to your mission and to your soul?